entropyxyz/entropy-core/crates/test-cli/README.md

 When registering with private access mode, a keyshare file will be written to the directory where you run the command.
 You must make subsequent `sign` commands in the same directory.

+Once you have successfully registered you can run the `status` command again and you should see the account you registered.
+The 'verifying key' field is the public secp256k1 key of the distributed keypair used to sign messages from the Entropy account.

 ### Sign